 - Consequently, these women tend to gain weight or have a hard time losing weight.

-- Most women with polycystic ovarian syndrome are obese.
+- Most women with the polycystic ovarian syndrome are obese.

 - Other women have irregular vaginal bleeding with no increase in weight or body hair.

-- Women with polycystic ovarian syndrome have also have an increased risk of heart disease, diabetes and high blood pressure.
+- Women with the polycystic ovarian syndrome also have an increased risk of heart disease, diabetes and high blood pressure.